hadjiprocopis/statistics-covid/README.md

         });
         # we have a problem because seconds since the Unix epoch
         # is a huge number and the fitter algorithm does not like it.
+        # actually exponential functions in a discrete computer don't like it.
         # So push their oldest datapoint to 0 (hours) and all
         # later datapoints to be relative to that.
         # This does not affect data in DB or even in the array of